 The former Scotland shot-stopper should be hired as a goalkeeping coach, a position which the backroom staff has not had since Brain Potter’s move to Hamilton over a year ago.
 He can provide backup to Sean Murdoch and help Cammy Gill progress from the U20s to competition for the number one jersey.

 The left back was released by St. Mirren after featuring heavily for the side when it was under the management of Ian Murray.
-He was out of favour under Alex Rae when Keith Watson entered the fold and is now Perth bound.
+He was out of favour under Alex Rae when Keith Watson came around.

 Another option that is on the market is Dundee United’s Euan Spark, who can play on either flank, but does not have the experience.
-Just 19 and started for the Tangerines once before 13 loan appearances at relegated Forfar.
+At 19 he has started for the Tangerines once before 13 loan appearances at relegated Forfar.

-While at Dundee United, his career stalled, but picked it back up while at loan at Falkirk, before a short spell at Peterhead.
-Now, 28 he has found himself as a versatile midfielder at Queen of the South, playing anywhere from a holding role to a number 10.
-Someone with that range of skills would fit in well alongside Geggan, who could use a defensive partner in some of the tougher fixtures in that division.
+While at Dundee United his career stalled, but picked it back up while at loan at Falkirk before a short spell at Peterhead.
+At 28 he has found himself as a versatile midfielder at Queen of the South; playing anywhere from a holding role to a number 10.
+Someone with that range of skill would fit in well alongside Geggan who could use a defensive partner in some of the tougher fixtures in that division.

 Not a vital signing by any means, but it could allow Lewis Spence to go on loan again for another season to hone his craft before stepping into that starting eleven permanently for the 2017-18 season.
 It would also reduce the need for numbers in the middle of the park and allow for reallocation of resources to go to others areas that need stronger depth.

-Impressive at every club, he does not break through until he goes to Stirling Albion in the fourth tier and finds his goalscoring form and fires the Binos to promotion.
-Livingston swooped in to sign him and repaid them with a couple of seasons in the double figure, a must for any striker.
+While impressive at every club he did not break through until he went to Stirling Albion in the fourth tier and found his goalscoring form as the Binos earned promotion.
+Livingston swooped in to sign him and he repaid them with a couple of seasons in double figures; a must for any good goal scoring centre forward.

-At six foot, four inches tall, he would give the Pars that big body up top that they have lacked since the days of Craig Brewster.
-Though he is more than one-dimensional.
+At six foot, four inches tall he would give the Pars that big body up top that they have lacked since the days of Craig Brewster, but he is more than one-dimensional.
 He can provide pace out wide and whip in a good cross as shown by the 26 assists he has laid on in the last four seasons.

 Faissal El Bakhtaoui will be moving on shortly with that I have no doubt.
-Although he is irreplaceable, it is possible to replicate some traits of his game.
+Although, he is irreplaceable it is possible to replicate some traits of his game.
 Such as his ability to stretch defences on the counter.
-Spence’s best two attributes are his pace and his finishing.
-So much so that his shot conversion was better than the French Moroccan’s and Rory McAllister, the players that scored the most goals (22) in League One this season.
+Spence’s two best attributes are his pace and his finishing.
+His shot conversion was better than the French Moroccan’s and Rory McAllister, the players that scored the most goals (22) in League One this season.

 You can follow @MichaelWood_SJ on Twitter.